NEAT promotes professional theatre and dance productions in rural venues.

 We mainly programme and promote theatre and dance productions and film screenings.

-Over the past 12 months we have also promoted a limited number of traditional Scottish music events; we hope to increase our offering of music over the next few years but for 2019 we will continue to focus on traditional Scottish music.
+Since early 2018 we have also promoted a limited number of traditional Scottish music events; we hope to grow our music events over the next few years but for 2019 we will continue to focus on traditional Scottish music.